muhammad1234-max/OOP-SEMPROJECT-24/README.md

 # DESIGN METHODOLOGY

 The process began with learning how to implement SFML in a C++ code and then dividing the work among the group member.
-The work was divided into three parts:
+The work was divided into four parts:
-1. Implementing the Animations and the sound effects
+1. Implementing the Animations & the sound effects
-2. Creating the enemy, player and bullet classes.
+2. Creating the Enemy, Player & Ship classes.
-3.
+3. Creating the PowerBlast and Bullet classes
+4. Implementing all methods in a game class to modularise code

 The next step was to compile the code and then work out all the errors and issues that the code presented.